NYU Transfer Acceptance Rate and Requirements — 2024

 - NYU may ask for a midterm report, but it is not required for all applicants.

-Students who have the best chance to gain admissions to NYU have done the following:
+Students who have the best chance to gain admission to NYU have done the following:

-- Completed at least 32 credits of college coursework.
+- Completed at least 32 credits (one year) of college coursework.

 - Earned exceptional grades in their first year at a community college or 4-year university.